micropython/micropython/docs/micropythoninternals/index.rst

 MicroPython Internals
 =====================

-This chapter covers a tour of MicroPython from the perspective of a developer.
+This chapter covers a tour of MicroPython from the perspective of a developer, working on the implementation of MicroPython itself.
 It describes the implementation details to aid developers have a gentle contribution curve.

 Development around MicroPython usually involves touching the core runtime, porting or maintaining a new library.
 The chapter therefore describes at great depth, the implementation